GlobalAgents-Hub/A2A-Protocol/README.md

 1. Update `version` in `pyproject.toml`.
 2. Tag the commit: `git tag vX.Y.Z` and push tags `git push --tags`.
 3. Create a GitHub Release from that tag — the `python-publish` workflow will run and publish to PyPI if `PYPI_API_TOKEN` is configured.

-Recommendations and next steps:
-- Add more examples under `examples/` demonstrating common SDK flows (join zone, broadcast message, query agents).
-- Expand the `tests/` suite to cover edge cases (concurrent joins, duplicate names, discovery collisions).
-- Consider packaging the SDK with `src` layout and publishing to PyPI (package name: `a2a-protocol` or `a2a`).

-If you want, I can also:
-- Add a `requirements.txt` and example `tox` or `nox` config for multi-python testing.
-- Wire a simple README Quickstart snippet at the top of the file linking to `examples/research_agent.py`.

 ### Developer quickstart (for contributors)